marlens123/snowpack/README.md

 # Segmentation of Near-Infrared Snowpack Images Using Deep Learning

+Work in progress.. and so is this repository!

 ## Description

 This repository fine-tunes SAM2 to segment near-infrared (NIR) images of snowpacks into different layers.

 ## Acknowledgements

-This repository relies on Francis Pelletier's repository template, licensed under MIT.
-This project uses SAM2, licensed under Apache-2.0.
-We thankfully the authors for making their code publicly available.
+This repository is based on the repository template by Francis Pelletier, which is licensed under the MIT License.
+Additionally, this project utilizes SAM2, which is licensed under the Apache-2.0 License.
+We would like to express our gratitude to the authors for making their code publicly available.

 ## Python Version